refinedev/refine/documentation/docs/data/hooks/use-table/index.md

 By default, the `current` is 1 and the `pageSize` is 10.
 You can change default values by passing the `pagination.currentPage` and `pagination.pageSize` props to the `useTable` hook.

-You can also change the `current` and `pageSize` values by using the `setCurrent` and `setPageSize` functions that are returned by the `useTable` hook.
+You can also change the `currentPage` and `pageSize` values by using the `setCurrentPage` and `setPageSize` functions that are returned by the `useTable` hook.
 Every change will trigger a new fetch.

 By default, pagination happens on the server side.
 If you want to do pagination handling on the client side, you can pass the pagination.mode property and set it to "client".
 Also, you can disable the pagination by setting it to "off".